briansunter/graph/site/src/content/logseq/logseq-projects.md

 If possible, I like to attach metrics to projects.

-If I'm  a fitness project, I might take note of my lifting numbers and bodyweight
+If I'm doing a fitness project, I might take note of my lifting numbers and bodyweight

 exercise